aircall/frontend-hiring-test/README.md

   - ✅ Add a filtering feature in the calls list view.
 You can for instance filter on the call type, or the direction.
   - ✅ Group calls per day.
 For instance, if 3 calls were made the same day, group them into the same section.
 - **software engineer**
-  - All of the above
+  - ✅ All of the above
-  - Fix the logout feature.
+  - 🛑 Fix the logout feature.
 For now, it does redirect the users to the login page but they are automatically redirected back to the calls list.
+  ***
+  the application already has this feature.. unclear explication of what it needs to be done.
+  ***
   - Fix the token expiration UX.
 Access tokens are invalid after 10 minutes, making all new requests fail.
 Either improve the user experience by redirecting users to the login page with an information toast or use the refresh token (see API docs).
   - Add unit tests for the `date` helper functions.
 - **senior software engineer**